jonlpersson/ed-latimore/site/_posts/2015-12-01-5-easy-ways-to-finally-quit-porn.md

 I write this under the assumption that you ingest all of your porn through a computer with an internet connection.
 Porn addiction is just like any other addiction in that part of what you are addicted to is the ritual.

-[Crackheads](/how-to-hustle-like-a-crackhead/) aren't just addicted to the high of crack-cocaine.
+[Crackheads](/how-to-hustle-like-a-crackhead/) aren't just addicted to the high of crack cocaine.
 They're addicted to the stuffing, lighting, and the passing of the crackpipe.
 It's the ritual.

 Yes, this is pavlovian conditioning again.
 I told you that a big reason you're addicted to porn is that it's a pavlovian response.